georgetegral/ensuring-quality-releases/README.md

 options.add_argument("--headless")
 driver = webdriver.Chrome(options=options)
 ```

+For this tests we used the website https://www.saucedemo.com/, we tested login, adding 6 items to cart and removing those 6 items.

 ## Configure Pipeline Environment
 After Terraform deploys the VM in Azure we need to manually register the Virtual Machine in Pipelines -> Environments -> TEST -> Add resource -> Virtual Machines -> Linux.
 Then copy the registration script and manually ssh into the virtual machine, paste it on the terminal and run it.